blake-regalia/graphy.js/docs/v5-alpha-0-preview.md

 	bigint: NaN;
 }

-interface DateLiteral {
+interface DateLikeLiteral {
-	isDateLiteral: true;
     isNumericLiteral: false;
     isNumberPrecise: true;  // timestamp integer precision is to milliseconds
     number: number;  // timestamp in milliseconds
     bigint: bigint;  // timestamp in milliseconds
     date: Date;
 }

+interface DateLiteral extends DateLikeLiteral {
+	isDateLiteral: true;
+}

-interface DateTimeLiteral {
+interface DateTimeLiteral extends DateLikeLiteral {
 	isDateTimeLiteral: true;
-	isNumericLiteral: false;
-	isNumberPrecise: true;  // timestamp integer precision is to milliseconds
-	number: number;  // timestamp in milliseconds
-	bigint: bigint;  // timestamp in milliseconds
-	date: Date;
 }
 ```

 ### Prefix Maps
-A PrefixMap is simply an object whose keys are prefixes and values are corresponding IRIs.
-From the user perspective, PrefixMaps are trivial to create and pass around to various classes and functions by reference.
+A PrefixMap is simply an object whose keys are prefixes and corresponding values are IRIs.
+From the user perspective, PrefixMaps are trivial to create and pass around by reference to various functions and constructors.

 v5 adds a few minor features to the PrefixMap interface such as the ability to store a Base IRI, a hidden cache for reverse lookups, cache invalidation and object freezing.
 Since these features are also used internally and by certain utility functions, users do not necessarily need to be aware of any of these features in order to benefit from them.